 Statement on FOSAMAX® (alendronate sodium) Product Liability Trial

-In Secrest v.
-Merck, the plaintiff alleges she used FOSAMAX and suffered various jaw problems and complications following multiple tooth extractions and failed dental implants.
+In Scheinberg v.
+Merck, the plaintiff alleges she used FOSAMAX and suffered delayed healing and osteonecrosis of the jaw following a tooth extraction.

 “Unfortunately, the plaintiff had medical problems that cause people to develop jaw problems, regardless of whether they were taking FOSAMAX,” said Chilton Varner of King & Spalding LLP, outside counsel for Merck.
-“She has a long history of invasive dental procedures and suffers from medical conditions that inhibit the body’s ability to heal.
+“She has a long history of severe periodontal disease.
 The evidence will show that the plaintiff would have experienced dental and jaw-related problems whether she took FOSAMAX or not.”

 Additionally, the evidence will show that Merck acted responsibly in researching and developing FOSAMAX and in monitoring the medicine ever since it has been on the market.
 FOSAMAX was studied in clinical trials, conducted both before and following approval, involving more than 28,000 patients, including more than 17,000 treated with FOSAMAX.